 Today, retailers face the pressure to cut carrying expenses and reduce inventory while offering high in-stock levels and product variety due to the omnichannel explosion.
-That is where Scan-Based Trading (SBT) comes in handy.
+That is where the benefits of Scan-Based Trading (SBT) come in handy.

 As a widely-used payment solution, SBT aligns supply and demand at the retailer's point of sale.
 That, in turn, provides significant operational savings to vendors and retailers.

 The SBT concept withdraws the need for retailers to wait to sell goods to recoup the cost of purchasing inventory and make profits.
 The implication here is that the supplier owns inventory management through SBT, which is not the case for the conventional retail approach.
 Additionally, the retailer collects and transmits such point-of-sale data like time ranges, dates, and days of the week to the right supplier.